thushandfdo/thushandfdo/README.md

 ###

-<p align="left">My name is Thushan D. Fernando and I'm an undergraduate, from University of Moratuwa</p>
+<p align="left">My name is Thushan and I'm an undergraduate, from the University of Moratuwa</p>

 ###